Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+This project was undertaken thanks in part to funding from the Max Planck-UBC-UTokyo Center for Quantum Materials and the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program, as well as the Natural Sciences and Engineering Research Council of Canada (NSERC).
 We gratefully acknowledge the use of computing resources from the Stewart Blusson Quantum Matter Institute computing cluster LISA.
-Lastly, we also acknowledge that the research is done on the UBC Point Grey (Vancouver) campus, which sits on the traditional, ancestral, unceded territory of the $x^wm$\textipa{@}$\theta k^w$\textipa{@}$\overset{,}{y}$\textipa{@}$m$ (Musqueam) First Nation.
+Lastly, we also acknowledge that the research is done on the UBC Point Grey (Vancouver) campus, located on the traditional, ancestral, unceded territory of the $x^wm$\textipa{@}$\theta k^w$\textipa{@}$\overset{,}{y}$\textipa{@}$m$ (Musqueam) First Nation.